Type 051C destroyer: Background

-The construction of the Luzhou-class destroyer at China's northern Dalian Shipyard was revealed in 2004 with the help of Internet photographs.
+The construction of the Type 051C destroyer at China's northern Dalian Shipyard was revealed in 2004 with the help of Internet photographs.
 A disadvantage of the Type 051C is that it lacks the stealthier radar cross-section found on the newer Chinese warships.

 The ship also possesses less advanced steam turbine propulsion compared to gas turbine propulsion present in all newer Chinese destroyers.
 The Type 051C is a stop gap measure to provide long range area air defense to the fleet by mating the mature hull design with proven SAM system that is more capable than that of the Type 052B destroyer.
 Production of this class stopped once more advanced Type 052C destroyers became available.

 Description

 Missiles

-The Luzhou class uses the advanced Russian S-300FM air defence missile system with track-via-missile homing guided by a single Tombstone radar.
+The Type 051C uses the advanced Russian S-300FM air defence missile system with track-via-missile homing guided by a single Tombstone radar.
 The missile has a maximum range of 150 km and an operating altitude of 10 m - 27 km.

-The anti-ship abilities possessed by the Luzhou class includes eight indigenous YJ-83 (C-803) anti-ship missiles.
+The anti-ship abilities possessed by the Type 051C includes eight indigenous YJ-83 (C-803) anti-ship missiles.
 This anti-ship missile has a range of over 150 km and approaches its target in sea skimming mode at a speed of Mach 1.5.
 As a secondary role, the missile can also be used against land targets.